 Recently, we returned from the most incredible trip through the Galápagos Islands.
 Before our cruise though, we considered many different itineraries whilst on the hunt to find the ‘best’ Galápagos Islands to visit.
 Which islands were must-sees?
 Was a cruise really the best way to get around?
-We’ll share more about why a cruise is absolutely the best way to see the archipelago in an upcoming post, but in the meantime, join us as we share what makes each of the islands we visited tick.
+Hand-on-heart, we believe a cruise is absolutely the best way to see the archipelago but regardless of whether you’re cruising or island-hopping on a budget, join us as we share what makes each of the islands we visited tick.

 Located 1,000km off of Ecuador’s coast, this volcanic archipelago hosts a diverse and unique collection of both plant and animal species.
 Famous for inspiring Charles Darwin’s Theory of Evolution, the ideas that he introduced (and the animals that he studied), are clearly seen throughout the islands.